CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowXmlApi.md

 ```

 ### -ObjectType
-The fully-qualified name of the instantiated, concrete type.\nThe value should be the same as the &apos;ClassId&apos; property.\nThe enum values provides the list of concrete types that can be instantiated from this abstract type.
+The fully-qualified name of the instantiated, concrete type.\nThe value should be the same as the &amp;apos;ClassId&amp;apos; property.\nThe enum values provides the list of concrete types that can be instantiated from this abstract type.

 ```yaml
 Type: WorkflowXmlApi.ObjectTypeEnum